Should is an auxiliary verb - a modal auxiliary verb. We use should mainly to:

 - The president insists that the prime minister attend the meeting.

 However, this is much more common in American English.
-British English speakers would probably convey the same idea using should:
+British English speakers often convey the same idea using should:

 - The president insists that the prime minister should attend the meeting.